The requirements to become a Pantry Partner are:

 - IHI publicizes needs for community volunteers at Pantry Partners.

 - Participation in sharing of experience and resources among Pantry Partner peers.

 Our goal is to establish at least one Pantry Partner in each township in Marion County, and one in each surrounding county.
 We began 2009 with no IHI Pantry Partners.
-Currently there are ten.
+Currently there are seven.
 (See map above, or printable PDF download.)

 You can help change the system as well.
 If you are interested in working at a food pantry, volunteers are needed to help pantries stay open more days or longer hours in order to be more accessible.
 To learn more about being a vehicle of change, contact firstname.lastname@example.org.